apwheele/crimepy/README.md

-# crimpy -- a python package for crime analysis
+# crimepy -- a python package for crime analysis

 A python package to help conduct different various types of crime analysis.
 Mostly a collection of various functions I have used over the years.